GoogleChrome/developer.chrome.com/site/en/blog/deps-rems-95/index.md

 ## Support for URLs with non-IPv4 hostnames ending in numbers

-Most hostnames that aren't valid IPv4 addresses, but end in numbers are treated as valid, and looked up via DNS (e.g., `http://foo.127.1/`).
+Most hostnames that aren't valid IPv4 addresses, but end in numbers are treated as valid, and looked up via DNS (for example, `http://foo.127.1/`).
 Per the Public Suffix List spec, the eTLD+1 of the hostname in that URL should be `127.1`.
 If that is ever fed back into a URL, `http://127.1/` is mapped to `http://127.0.0.1/` by the URL spec, which seems potentially dangerous.